azangru/mysite/src/diary/2020/index.md

 ## February 8
 HTTP 203 podcast praised public speaking style of Zach Holman, Simon Willison, and Mike Taylor.
 Should listen to their talks...

+## February 7
+A [gist](https://gist.github.com/nikcub/3833406) with examples of real php code at Facebook from around 2007.

 ## January 28
 A [talk](https://www.youtube.com/watch?v=5EtnG85c-Zc) on RxJS subjects, by Michael Hladky and Jan-Niklas Wortmann, at ngSpain